Doc No: ISO/IEC JTC1/SC22/WG21/SD-5

 It is strongly preferred that:

-- there be a single primary meeting hotel, although some attendees may elect to stay at other nearby hotels (e.g., before of their employers' travel requirements); and
+- there be a single primary meeting hotel, although some attendees may elect to stay at other nearby hotels (e.g., because of corporate travel and lodging requirements); and

 - the meeting rooms are at the hotel or within a 10-minute walk of the hotel, otherwise transportation shuttle arrangements between the hotel and meeting location would be required each day and for any evening sessions.